boxed/kodare.net/drafts/why-we-wrote-a-new-form-library-for-django.markdown

 For complicated forms we tried writing a class that inherited from Django's `Form` that dealt with the limitations and issues we had.
 The complexity of this class grew quite fast to become a mess that we eventually only used in a few places.
 We realized pretty fast that this path was not sustainable.

-When [we built our `Table` system](https://kodare.net/2024/09/03/admin-replacement.html), we also built a filtering system, where we programmatically built forms for the user to select values to filter on.
-To use Django forms for this, one needs to create a class at runtime with the `type()` constructor, itself quite nasty, and we had to work around various other issues which meant this was a lot of code to do comparatively little.
+When [we built our `Table` system](https://kodare.net/2024/09/03/admin-replacement.html), we also added filtering, where we programmatically built forms.
+To do this in Django forms, one needs to create a class at runtime with the `type()` constructor, itself quite nasty, and we had to work around various other issues which meant this was a lot of code to do comparatively little.

 At this point we already had the dual-use `Table` class that could be used programmatically (`my_table = Table(...conf...)`) and declaratively (`class MyTable(Table): ...conf...`), so we knew this was not just possible, but very useful.
 One week in 2015 as I was fighting yet another bug caused by our use of Django forms, I finally got fed up.
 That weekend I wrote the first prototype of what is now the forms part of [iommi](https://docs.iommi.rocks/).

-After the initial version was implemented into our table system, and it surpassed the old Django forms based implementation in features and stability, I turned my gaze towards the general forms issues we had throughout the product.
+After the initial version was implemented into our table system, and it surpassed the old Django forms based implementation in features and stability, I turned my gaze towards the general forms issues we had throughout the product, and slowly started to replace Django forms with the new forms system.

-Similarly to the story of how we build our `Table` system, we had a large code base with tons of examples that could be used as specification and to make sure that we improved the code every time we replaced a usage of Django forms with our own forms.
-One by one we replaced the usages in our code.
-The rule we settled on was: if you need to make any change at all to a Django forms based view, throw out the old and rewrite it.
-We found that it was almost always slower to rewrite if we looked at the old code, as there were only two cases:

-1. it was a simple form so looking at the old code wasn't needed
-2. the old code was complex, and too hard to follow without wasting more time trying to understand it than it took to reimplement it from scratch anyway

-Either way, looking at the old code was not very helpful.

 A few years into this I knew we had succeeded when I overhead a colleague open up a view to work on a bug ticket and mutter "ugh, Django forms".